Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Kariong has 35 active public transport stops serving a mix of bus routes.
-These stops are covered by 27 different routes, offering a total of 443 weekly passenger trips.
-Transport accessibility is rated excellent, with residents located an average of 199 meters from the nearest stop.
-Most residents commute outward daily.
-Car remains the dominant mode of transport at 92%.
-Vehicle ownership averages 1.8 per dwelling, higher than the regional average.
+Kariong has 35 active public transport stops, all of which are bus stops.
+These stops are served by 27 different routes that collectively facilitate 443 weekly passenger trips.
+The accessibility of these transport services is rated as excellent, with residents typically located just 199 meters from the nearest stop.
+As a predominantly residential area, most Kariong residents commute outward.
+Cars remain the primary mode of transportation, used by 92% of residents.
+On average, there are 1.8 vehicles per dwelling in Kariong, which is higher than the regional average.

-According to the 2021 Census, 30.2% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency across all routes averages 63 trips per day, equating to approximately 12 weekly trips per stop.
+According to the 2021 Census, 30.2% of Kariong residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 63 trips per day, equating to approximately 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport